 Cons: As a low-cost airline, it doesn’t include service on board or snacks.
 The base price for a flight doesn’t include carry-on or checked bags, it only consists of an 8-kg personal item (but you can add more bags for an additional fee).

 Although Avianca was the second leading airline in Peru, they went bankrupt last year.
-Then, they decided to stop their domestic flight operations within the country and only offer flights to Cusco and other countries outside Peru.
+Then, they decided to stop their domestic flight operations within the country (except for Cusco) and only offer flights and other countries outside Peru.
 A member of Star Alliance, Avianca also complies with the highest standards in terms of safety, innovation, and customer service.

 Pros: Modern plane fleet, overall excellent passenger experience, both airport and flight services run very smoothly, great frequent flyer program, snack onboard.